Main Menu

 Page 30: How to clean fish

-Page 31: Fish: Fish Chowder, Boiled Lobsters and Crabs, Creamed Oysters, Scalloped Oysters, Fried Oysters, Clam Chowder, Shell Fish a la Newburg
+Page 31: Fish Chowder, Boiled Lobsters and Crabs, Creamed Oysters, Scalloped Oysters, Fried Oysters, Clam Chowder, Shell Fish a la Newburg

 Meats

-Page 32: Meats: How to - for Roasting, Broiling, Pan Broiling, Boiling and Stewing, Pot Roasting, Stew with Dumplings, Dumplings, Liver and Bacon
+Page 32: How to - for Roasting, Broiling, Pan Broiling, Boiling and Stewing, Pot Roasting, Stew with Dumplings, Dumplings, Liver and Bacon

-Page 33: Meats: Roast Lamb, Roast Stuffed Shoulder of Lamb with Browned Potatoes, Pot Roast of Beef with Browned Potatoes, Baked Veal with Tomato Sauce, Veal Cutlet, Roast Loin of Pork, Applesauce, Baked Ham
+Page 33: Roast Lamb, Roast Stuffed Shoulder of Lamb with Browned Potatoes, Pot Roast of Beef with Browned Potatoes, Baked Veal with Tomato Sauce, Veal Cutlet, Roast Loin of Pork, Applesauce, Baked Ham

-Page 34: Meats: Creamed Sweetbreads
+Page 34: Creamed Sweetbreads

 Poultry